Inside Scoop: This Vibrant & Nourishing Roasted Root Vegetable Salad is the perfect healthy winter side dish.

 Beets are high in folate and iron.
 They also have been shown to help lower blood pressure, increase physical stamina and they may help fight inflammation.

 Carrots contain a near 88% water, did you know that?
 I didn’t until just now researching the benefits.
 Cool.
 They also contain fiber and slow release carbohydrates, making them a really filling food.

 Parsnips are one of the best winter vegetables because as the colder climate kicks in the parsnip grows sweeter.
 They are also an excellent source of B & E vitamins, and potassium, magnesium and manganese – which means they are great for balancing your electrolytes.

 These are just a few key points about some of my favourite veggies in this roasted root vegetable salad, but there are so many other health benefits that it’s a no brainer, making this salad over the winter months – especially the holiday season, is going to take your salad game up a notch.

 Even if you want to swap out some of the veg in this roasted root vegetable salad for other vegetables like butternut or acorn squash, it would end up tasting just as delicious.

 I would highly recommend serving this salad up to your guests over the holidays, with this Vegan Mushroom Gravy on the side.

 These two recipes are sure to stand out and helps to keep the meal as plant-based friendly as possible, without you even really knowing that there are mostly veggies on the table.
 Which is my style really.

-And if you’re looking for some more healthy recipes to cook over the holiday and winter season, like this Vibrant & Nourishing Roasted Root Vegetable Salad, you’re going to LOVE this Ultimate Healthy Holiday Cookbook that we put together just for you.
+And if you’re looking for some more healthy recipes like this Vibrant & Nourishing Roasted Root Vegetable Salad, you’re going to LOVE this 5 Ingredient Cookbook that we put together just for you.